 The name of the Parliamentary Ombudsman in charge of police complaints is Cecilia Renfors.

 A detailed presentation of the Parliamentary Ombudsmen in English can be find at www.jo.se/en/About-JO.

-In 2016 the Parliamentary Ombudsmen received about 1 000 complaints against the police.
+In 2018 the Parliamentary Ombudsmen received 1032 complaints regarding the police.